Intel: Intel Israel

-Key acquisitions and investments (2010–present)
+Key acquisitions and investments

+2010–present

 In 2010, Intel purchased McAfee, a manufacturer of computer security technology, for $7.68 billion.
 As a condition for regulatory approval of the transaction, Intel agreed to provide rival security firms with all necessary information that would allow their products to use Intel's chips and personal computers.
 After the acquisition, Intel had about 90,000 employees, including about 12,000 software engineers.
 In September 2016, Intel sold a majority stake in its computer-security unit to TPG Capital, reversing the five-year-old McAfee acquisition.

 In August 2010, Intel and Infineon Technologies announced that Intel would acquire Infineon's Wireless Solutions business.
 Intel planned to use Infineon's technology in laptops, smart phones, netbooks, tablets and embedded computers in consumer products, eventually integrating its wireless modem into Intel's silicon chips.

 In March 2011, Intel bought most of the assets of Cairo-based SySDSoft.

-In July 2011, Intel announced that it had agreed to acquire Fulcrum Microsystems Inc., a company specializing in network switches.
+In July 2011, Intel announced that it had agreed to acquire Fulcrum Microsystems Incorporated, a company specializing in network switches.
 The company used to be included on the EE Times list of 60 Emerging Startups.

 In October 2011, Intel reached a deal to acquire Telmap, an Israeli-based navigation software company.
 The purchase price was not disclosed, but Israeli media reported values around $300 million to $350 million.

-In July 2012, Intel agreed to buy 10% of the shares of ASML Holding NV for $2.1 billion and another $1 billion for 5% of the shares that need shareholder approval to fund relevant research and development efforts, as part of a EUR3.3 billion ($4.1 billion) deal to accelerate the development of 450-millimeter wafer technology and extreme ultra-violet lithography by as much as two years.
+In July 2012, Intel agreed to buy 10% of the shares of ASML Holding NV for $2.1 billion and another $1 billion for 5% of the shares that need shareholder approval to fund relevant research and development efforts, as part of a EUR3.3 billion (US$4.1 billion) deal to accelerate the development of 450-millimeter wafer technology and extreme ultra-violet lithography by as much as two years.

 In July 2013, Intel confirmed the acquisition of Omek Interactive, an Israeli company that makes technology for gesture-based interfaces, without disclosing the monetary value of the deal.
 An official statement from Intel read: "The acquisition of Omek Interactive will help increase Intel's capabilities in the delivery of more immersive perceptual computing experiences."
 One report estimated the value of the acquisition between US$30 million and $50 million.

 The acquisition of a Spanish natural language recognition startup, Indisys was announced in September 2013.
 The terms of the deal were not disclosed but an email from an Intel representative stated: "Intel has acquired Indisys, a privately held company based in Seville, Spain.
 The majority of Indisys employees joined Intel.
 We signed the agreement to acquire the company on May 31 and the deal has been completed."
 Indysis explains that its artificial intelligence (AI) technology "is a human image, which converses fluently and with common sense in multiple languages and also works in different platforms".

 In December 2014, Intel bought PasswordBox.

 In January 2015, Intel purchased a 30% stake in Vuzix, a smart glasses manufacturer.
 The deal was worth $24.8 million.